How to Smoke a Ham on a Gas Grill

 There is nothing at all wrong with enjoying some home-cured ham unsmoked.
 After all, when you can cure your own at home for a fraction of the cost of deli ham, and since it only takes about 5 minutes of active work to make the stuff at home, you'd be crazy not to enjoy a some whenever the mood struck you without having to go through the trouble of a hot smoke.

-If you don’t know how to cure meat at home, follow these very easy instructions on home curing an American ham.
+If you don’t know how to cure meat at home, follow these very easy instructions on home curing or brining an American ham.

-Take your ham out of the brine, rinse it and dry it off well with some paper towels.
-Put it on a plate, or better yet a rack, and let it dry and (pellicule) overnight in the fridge.
+Take your ham out of the brine, rinse it, and dry it off well with some paper towels.
+Put it on a plate (or better yet a rack) and let it dry (pellicule) overnight in the fridge.
 This drying step will help the smoke adhere to the meat.

 Prepare your wood chips.
 Woods that go well with ham include: